noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Ionizing vs non ionizing radiation:

 EMF with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionizing'.
 This means that they have enough energy remove electrons from atoms.
-Ionizing radiation can be in the form of alpha, beta, gamma or X-rays, with alpha having the least amount of energy and potential to penetrate barriers, and gamma These distinctions
+Ionizing radiation can be in the form of alpha, beta, gamma or X-rays, with alpha having the least amount of energy and potential to penetrate barriers, and gamma having the highest (https://www.cdc.gov/radiation-health/about/non-ionizing-radiation.html#:~:text=Non%2Dionizing%20radiation%20differs%20from,enough%20energy%20to%20remove%20electrons.
+) These distinctions

 What types of radiation do devices such as inductive chargers or Wi-Fi emit?